IBM/wc-devops-utilities/doc/DeploySlaveDesign.md

-# Deploy Slave Design #
+# Deploy Slave design #

-## OverView ##
+## Overview ##
-Deploy Slave be build as Jenkins slave.
-It includes doccker daemon, helm and pre-defined utiliies
+Deploy Slave is built as a Jenkins slave.
+It includes doccker daemon, Helm and pre-defined utilities.

-Deploy slave is not like the deploy control, which is created by demand.
-Deploy Slave is a job executor, when a job is triggered in jenkins master ui, one temporary slave pod will be created.
-Once the job is finished, the temporary slave pod will be deleted.
-This is very flexible.
-No job, no slave node which can help enhance resouce usage.
+Unlike the Deploy Controller, which is created on demand, a Deploy Slave pod is created when a job is triggered in the Jenkins master ui.
+When the job is done, the temporary slave pod will be deleted.

 ## Requirement ##

-In this project, the slave must can do the following things.
+In this project, a Deploy Slave can perform the following tasks:

-* Build docker image
+* Build the Docker image

-* Get helm chart from chart repository and do helm deployment
+* Get Helm Chart from the chart repository and deploy Helm

-* Execute pre-defined task
+* Execute pre-defined tasks

-## Implement ##
+## Implementation ##

-Base on these requirements,  the deploy salve chooses "docker in docker" image as the base image.
-This base image include a simple daemon, which can do docker related actions in a docker container.
-This image can totally meet the first and most import requirement.
-For the second and the third requirements, they are easy to implement.
-Add the helm binary file and configuration file to the "docker in docker" image , copy the pre-defined scripts to it , install necessary runtime library.
+Base on the requirements, the "docker in docker" image is the base image of the Deploy Salve.
+A "docker in docker" image includes a daemon to perform docker-related tasks in a Docker container.
+You can add the Helm binary file and configuration file to the "docker in docker" image, copy the pre-defined scripts to the image, and install necessary runtime library to perform other tasks.

-The pre-defined scripts are wrote by python, which can be used to communicate with kubenetes master server and supoort deployment flow.
+The pre-defined scripts are created with Python for the communication with the Kubenetes master server and deployment flow support.

-## Build DeploySlave For Helm TLS ##
+## Building DeploySlave for Helm TLS ##

 ### Background ###

-Helm server support to enable TLS. ( Since `ICP 2.1.0.3`, Helm TLS has been enabled as default ).
-It require helm client command must have '--tls' in parameters.
+The Helm server supports TLS.
+Starting from `ICP 2.1.0.3`, Helm TLS is enabled by default.

-and put the certification on your helm local folder.
-In DevOps Utilities, helm client be embedded into DeploySlave.
-As default it not have the certification files.
-So if your

-current environment has TLS enabled, you have to rebuild the DeploySlave
+To support TLS, it is required that the Helm client command has the '--tls' parameter enabled and certificates are in your local Helm folder.
+In the deployment utilities, the Helm client is embedded into DeploySlave.
+By default, DeploySlave does not have the certificate files.
+Thus if your current environment has TLS enabled, you have to rebuild DeploySlave.

-### Objective ###

-This doc will guide how to rebuild DeploySlave for using DevOps Utilities in ICP 2.1.0.3
+To rebuild DeploySlave to use deployment utilities in the ICP 2.1.0.3 environment:

 ### Steps ###

-1. Logon ICP Master node and copy helm binary file under /user/bin and copy helm file to commerce-devops-utilities/kubernetes/DeploySlave/BuildICPSlave ( ICP customized Helm, so you must use ICP helm client )
+1. Log into the ICP Master node and copy the Helm binary file from `/user/bin` and copy the Helm file to `commerce-devops-utilities/kubernetes/DeploySlave/BuildICPSlave`.

+   **Note**: Because ICP customizes Helm, make sure to use the ICP Helm client.
-2. Get certification files on ICP Master node under path /root/.helm ( ca.pem / cer.pem / key.pem ) and copy those files to commerce-devops-utilities/kubernetes/DeploySlave/BuildICPSlave/certs
+2. Copy the certificate files on ICP Master node from `/root/.helm` ( `ca.pem / cer.pem / key.pem` ) to `commerce-devops-utilities/kubernetes/DeploySlave/BuildICPSlave/certs`.
-3. Run BuildDocker.sh under path commerce-devops-utilities/kubernetes/DeploySlave/BuildICPSlave
+3. Run `BuildDocker.sh` in `commerce-devops-utilities/kubernetes/DeploySlave/BuildICPSlave`.